ablage-zz/MacRC/README.md

 # MacRC

-Library for talking to multiple bluetooth remote controls including the PlayStation Bluetooth Remote Controller and the Wii Remote.
+Library for talking to multiple bluetooth remote controls including the PlayStation Bluetooth Remote Controller and the Wii Remote with Accelerometer and IR camera.

 ## License